Enrique1003/CyberSecurity/README.md

 1. 'curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/filebeat-config.yml)'
 2. 'curl https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat > /etc/ansible/metricbeat-config.yml'

-- You will need to cd into the filebeat and metric beat files in [/etc] folder to edit thier respective.config files. then add the private ip's of the web servers under [webservers] and add [elk] to establish the elk network followed by the elk private ip directly under it that.
+- You will need to cd into the filebeat and metric beat files in [/etc] folder to edit their respective.config files. then add the private ip's of the web servers under [webservers] and add [elk] to establish the elk network followed by the elk private ip directly under it.
 - To check that the ELK server is running, enter http://[Host IP]/app/kibana#/home in your address bar.